mmisw/mmiorr-docs/docs/gettingstarted.md

 * Change the Status of the ontology.

 * Change the Visibility of the ontology in the main browse page (either owner-only, or publicly visible).
-Note all ontologies, even owner-only, can still be viewed by anyone having the URI.
+Note all ontologies, even owner-only, can still be viewed by anyone having the IRI.

 * Create a new version (if you or your group submitted the original ontology): Click the "Edit new version" button at the far left to start creating a new version of the ontology.
 This also allows editing the ontology's metadata.

 **2-C. Search for term**

-In the main ORR page or any ontology page, click the "Term Search" link.
+To search for a term across all ontologies, from the main ORR page or any ontology page, click the "Term Search" link.
 You will see a page that looks like the following:

 ![Term search page](img/cor/cor-term-search-page-20160828.png)

 The given string will be searched exactly as typed, ignoring case, across all property values in the latest version of each registered ontology.
-You can use "OR" to separate alternate strings for the search.
+Multiple terms separated by spaces must all be matched.
+You can use "OR" or "|" to indicate alternate search strings.

 **2-D. Perform a SPARQL query**